rohithreddy/athena/readme.md

 ### Deploy

 athena works out of the box with any server capable of serving HTML content.
 If you do not want to pay for or own a server you can use GitHub Pages.
 It's where the cool kids hang out nowadays, anyway.
 You can generate your static blog with `$ python athena.py build`.
 A new `build/` directory will be created by athena (it's automatically ignored by git.)
-For subsequent builds, athena doesn't rebuild the entire codebase, rather than only the updated files.
+For subsequent builds, athena rebuilds only the updated files, rather than the entire codebase.

 If you're using your own hosting solution you know what to do now.
 Happy blogging!